 The Primary Student Council has representatives from each class (Years 2-6).
 There is a defined process for the election and selection of the Primary Section’s Student Council members (PSTUCO).
 The representatives serve as the link between the classrooms and the Primary Student Council.
 PSTUCO’s function is to bring student ideas and concerns to the school administration as well as helping to coordinate and organise events throughout the year.
 Regular meetings are held to discuss fundraising events and school activities and two Primary Teachers act as advisors to PSTUCO.
 As such, they are the leaders of student action.
 The Primary Student Council supports Kids for Kids (www.kidsforkids.org.uk), Dar Al Mustagbal Orphanage, the French Sudanese Friendship School and Khartoum Chesham Home.

-STUCO has its own constitution and procedures with a number of committees that oversee aspects of STUCO’s activity.
-STUCO’s function is to bring student ideas and concerns to the school administration as well as helping to coordinate events throughout the year.
-The STUCO executive works directly with the Head of the Secondary Section to facilitate change, advocate for student’s rights and organize activities for students within the community.
+STUCO’s function is to bring student ideas and concerns to the school administration as well as helping to coordinate events, fundraisers, and service-learning activities throughout the year.
+STUCO's goal is to facilitate change, advocate for student’s rights and organize activities for students within the community.